 The multidisciplinary character of these problems emphasizes how different stakeholders, such as scientists, engineers, legislators, and social scientists, must work together.
-For cultured meat production to be viable and widely accepted, a comprehensive strategy that takes into account the technological, socio-political, and economic components of the process is necessary (Jairath et al., 2021).
-The intricate problems of producing cultured meat need the fusion of many scientific fields, including tissue engineering, food science, material science, and sensor technology.
+For cultured meat production to be viable and widely accepted, a comprehensive takes into account strategy that technological, socio-political, and economic components of the process is necessary (Jairath et al., 2021).
+The intricate problems of producing cultured meat need the fusion of scientific fields, including engineering, food science, material science, and sensor technology.